Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 2. `fix_missing`: Impute missing data in a column of `df` with the median, and add a `{col_name}_na` column related to the NaN values.
 The column will show a `0` for rows that didn't have NaN values, and show a `1` if the data was missing.
 3. `proc_df`: Takes a data frame, splits off the response variable (y), and changes the df into an entirely numeric dataframe by calling `numericalize()` which converts the category columns to their matching category codes.
 For each column of df which is not in skip_flds nor in ignore_flds, NaN values are replaced by the median value of the column (using `fix_missing()`).

-    Returns: [x, y, nas]
+    Returns: `[x, y, nas]`
-        x: x is the transformed version of df. x will not have the response variable and is entirely numeric.
+    - `x`: x is the transformed version of df. x will not have the response variable and is entirely numeric.
-        y: y is the response variable
+    - `y`: y is the response variable
-        nas: returns a dictionary of which NaNs it created, and the associated median.
+    - `nas`: returns a dictionary of which NaNs it created, and the associated median.

 ```python